ASCII or EBCDIC

 Glossary of Terms

 The following conversion table is provided as a reference for ASCII and EBCDIC translation.
 When moving information (files or data buffers) between EBCDIC machines and ASCII machines it is quite often necessary to convert the information.
-If the data strings contain only display or printable characters then it is a straightforward, byte for byte conversion.
-However, in the real world the actual conversion of data strings between the ASCII and EBCDIC encoding schemas is usually more complicated than a simple byte for byte conversion.
+If the data strings contain only display or printable characters then it is a straightforward, byte-for-byte conversion.
+However, in the real world the actual conversion of data strings between an ASCII and EBCDIC encoding schema is usually more complicated than a simple byte-for-byte conversion.
 For example, if the data strings contain packed or binary data or control information then the data conversion becomes content sensitive.
-For more information about the automated or programmatic conversion between EBCDIC and ASCII refer to the Links to Similar Pages of Interest at the end of this document.

 The following is the ASCII and EBCDIC translation tables.
 In addition to the ASCII and EBCDIC values the following tables include the decimal, hexadecimal and binary values.